 Doellingeria umbellata (flat-topped white aster).
 You may be more familiar with this Asteraceae as its older botanical name, Aster umbellatus.
 The flat-topped white aster is native to wet sand prairies, damp thickets, and wet meadows throughout eastern North America, including Illinois.
 Doellingeria umbellata grows up to 1.5 m (5 ft.) tall, performing best in full- or partial-sun in wet or damp soils.
 Plants have a strongly upright habit, producing tall unbranched stems covered in alternate, lanceolate-elliptic dark green leaves.

 Flat-topped white aster produces flowers in a flat-headed panicle consisting of white ray florets and yellow disk florets.
-The later transition to cream-colored post-pollination.
+The later transition to cream-colored after pollination.
 Flowering occurs July/August to September.
 During flowering, numerous types of pollinators are attracted to D. umbellata flowers: long- and short-tongued bees, wasps, beetles, flies, and butterflies.
-The foliage of flat-topped white aster often plays host to caterpillars of the rare Chosyne harrisii (Harris’ cherkerspot).
+The foliage of flat-topped white aster often plays host to caterpillars of the rare Chosyne harrisii (Harris’ checkerspot).

 |Botanical Name||Doellingeria umbellata|

 |Light Requirement||Full Sun to Part Sun|

 |Season(s) of interest||summer, fall, winter|

 |Height and Spread||2-5ft x 1-3ft (60-150cm x 30-90cm)|